benjaminejarrell/box-upload-gh-actions/README.md

 }
 ```
 ### `box-folder-id`
 Box folder ID for the destination.
-Can be found in the URL.
+Can be found in the URL after `/folder/`

 ### `file`
 File in local repository or pipeline to upload.